tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 Note: the cloned directory/respository, `IntegratedProjects`, no longer exists.

-These instructions are repeatable; that is, they will work exactly as before, starting over.
+These instructions are repeatable, that is, they will work exactly as before, starting over.